Tom Sawyer is a Native Wichitan

 In 1990 he was elected the House Majority Whip and chairman of the House Ethics and Elections Committee.

-In 1991-1992 he was elected to the position of House Majority Leader, the only Wichitan selected to serve in that position since 1969.
+In 1991-1992 he was elected to the position of House Majority Leader, the first Wichitan selected to serve in that position since 1969.
 From 1993 to 1998 he served as the House Minority Party Leader.
+In 2018, Tom was again elected to the position of House Minority Leader.

 In 2005, our local representatives elected Tom to serve as Chairman of the Sedgwick County Legislative Delegation.
 He is one of very few Democrats to hold that position in the last 20 years.

-During his last four years in the Kansas Legislature, Tom Sawyer has served as the Vice Chairman of the House Rules and Journal Committee and as the Ranking Member of both the House Ethics and Elections Committee and the House Tax Committee.
+During his last eight years in the Kansas Legislature, Tom Sawyer has served as the Vice Chairman of the House Rules and Journal Committee and as the Ranking Member of both the House Ethics and Elections Committee and the House Tax Committee.
+He currently servies on the Governor's Task Force on Tax Reform.

 Tom Sawyer in 2015 leading the opposition on the house floor to the largest tax increase in Kansas history.
 Unfortunately he lost that battle as the pro Brownback forces were able to get the bare minimum number of votes needed to give Kansas the second highest tax on food in the nation.
 Tom Sawyer is dedicated to reducing and eventually eliminating the Kansas Sales Tax on food.
 Kansas is one of only 14 states that still taxes food.